-The Program in Nutrition is a vibrant forward-looking program that at the same time builds on its rich past.
+The Program in Nutrition is a vibrant forward-looking program that builds on its rich past.
 Since its founding in 1909, the Program in Nutrition at Teachers College has been a leader in developing strategies for promoting health through encouraging dietary change.

-Building on its rich history, the Teachers College program aims to prepare graduates to take positions of leadership and service in nutrition counseling and education in health promotion and disease prevention programs, health agencies, hospitals, private practice, media organizations, and the workplace; to serve as teachers, faculty, or resource specialists in schools and universities; to fill a variety of planning, instructional, and administrative roles in community and public health agencies; to work in food advocacy organizations, media organizations and those that promote policy and systems change; or to serve as researchers in a variety of areas related to behavioral aspects of diet, nutrition education, nutritional epidemiology, public health nutrition, nutrition and exercise, and sustainability of the food system.
+Building on its rich history, the Teachers College Program aims to prepare graduates to take positions of leadership and service in nutrition counseling and education in health promotion and disease prevention.
+Our graduates work in a variety of settings that include health agencies, hospitals, private practice, media organizations, food advocacy organizations, nutrition education organizations and governments at the local, state, national and international level.
+Our graduates work as dietitians in clinical and community capacities and serve as teachers, faculty, or resource specialists in schools and universities.
+They conduct individual counseling, provide group education, and promote policy and systems change.
+Many of our graduates are researchers, working in a variety of areas related to behavioral aspects of diet, nutrition education, nutritional epidemiology, public health nutrition, nutrition and exercise, and sustainability of the food system.

-To fulfill this aim, the Program in Nutrition:
+The Program in Nutrition: